-- 7.41 On the northeastern outskirts of Oswestry, a strip of land is safeguarded under local plan policy TR9 for a new road between eastern Oswestry/Harlech Road and the Whittington Road. - 7.42 The Highways Agency has advised that consideration should be taken of the possibility of widening the A5 to dual carriageway at some future date.
-Subsequent correspondence has established that proposed widening of the A5 is proposed further south than the study area (Highways Agency, 30.10.08). - 7.43 The Civil Aviation Authority has identified an aerodrome just east of the settlement of Chirk (1 nautical mile east). - 7.44 National Grid Gas (formerly Transco) has provided information regarding high pressure and intermediate pressure gas pipelines in the area.
+- 7.42 On the northeastern outskirts of Oswestry, a strip of land was safeguarded under local plan policy TR9 for a new road between eastern Oswestry/Harlech Road and the Whittington Road.
+This policy has not been 'saved' and has not been replaced in the Shropshire Core Strategy DPD. - 7.43 The Highways Agency has advised that consideration should be taken of the possibility of widening the A5 to dual carriageway at some future date.
+Subsequent correspondence has established that proposed widening of the A5 is proposed further south than the study area (Highways Agency, 30.10.08). - 7.44 The Civil Aviation Authority has identified an aerodrome just east of the settlement of Chirk (1 nautical mile east). - 7.45 National Grid Gas (formerly Transco) has provided information regarding high pressure and intermediate pressure gas pipelines in the area.
 The medium and low-pressure distribution network is concentrated in built-up areas.
 However, there are instances where mains are routed across open land linking up small villages.